-Food: Food allergies rarely cause IBS, yet certain foods and beverages may cause an individual’s IBS symptoms to worsen.
+- Food: Food allergies rarely cause IBS, yet certain foods and beverages may cause an individual’s IBS symptoms to worsen.
 High fat foods and red meat are harder to digest.
+Hot and spicy foods may contain capsaicin, a chili pepper shown to increase gut motility and abdominal pain in some people.
 Dairy products, citrus fruits, milk, carbonated drinks, and wheat are among the foods and beverages that have been linked to IBS symptoms.

 There are also personal risk factors associated with IBS, such as:

 - Age: People under the age of 50 may be more susceptible to IBS.

 - Gender: IBS is more common in women than men.